cthoyt/chembl-downloader/paper/paper.md

 through its Python client [@Davies2015], through its RDF platform [@Jupp2014], or in bulk through its
 [file transfer protocol (FTP) server](https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/releases).
-However, APIs and their respective wrapper libraries are not efficient for querying and processing data in bulk and bulk access is currently cumbersome for most potential users due to the need to download, set up, and connect to databases locally.
+However, APIs and their respective wrapper libraries are generally not efficient for querying and processing data in bulk due to dependency on network connection, remote server uptime and load, rate limits, and the need to paginate over results.
+Alternatively, bulk access is currently cumbersome for most potential users due to the need to download, set up, and connect to databases locally.
 Additional third-party software (e.g., KNIME, Pipeline Pilot) provide alternate access to ChEMBL, but are relatively inflexible, inextensible, or proprietary.
+For example

 # Summary